Career Path

 PS&D recently conducted a survey on what brings physicians, nurse practitioners and physician assistants like you happiness and lasting fulfillment on the job.

-You can check out these insights by downloading our infographic, What Do Physicians and APCs Value Most About Their Jobs? and referencing it throughout your job search.
+You can check out these insights by downloading our infographic, What Do Physicians and APCs Value Most About Their Jobs? and referencing it throughout your job search, or checking it out at the bottom of this article.

 What Drives Physician and Advanced Practice Clinician Satisfaction?